 About Fort Mason Center

-Fort Mason Center for Arts & Culture is a nonprofit cultural center operating within the Golden Gate National Recreation Area.
-The Center hosts over 1.2 million visitors attending a lively mix of arts, educational and cultural programming on San Francisco’s northern waterfront.
-As part of Fort Mason Center for Arts & Culture’s commitment to supporting San Francisco’s artistic community, the Center provides approximately $2.5 in annual grants to local arts organizations.
+Fort Mason Center for Arts & Culture (FMCAC) is a nonprofit operating within a Historic Landmark District along the northern waterfront of the San Francisco Bay.
+Part of the Golden Gate National Recreation Area, FMCAC hosts an ever-evolving rotation of artistic programming for over 1.2 million annual visitors that includes theater and dance performances, art installations, as well as educational and cultural classes.
+As part of Fort Mason Center for Arts & Culture’s commitment to supporting San Francisco’s artistic community, FMCAC provides approximately $2.5 million in annual grants to local arts organizations.
 These grants allow groups to produce diverse and innovative works at the historic campus.

-In addition to the thousands of events that occur each year on campus, the Center hosts nearly two dozen non-profit and arts organizations as permanent residents.
-These Residents receive annual support from the Center, allowing them to focus on producing original artistic programming and aiding local artists.
-Current Residents include the Pulitzer Prize winning Magic Theatre, City College’s Art Campus, BATS Improv, the SFMOMA Artists Gallery and the internationally acclaimed, Greens Restaurant.
+In addition to the thousands of events that occur each year on campus, FMCAC hosts nearly two dozen nonprofit and arts organizations as permanent residents.
+These residents receive annual support from FMCAC, allowing them to focus on producing original artistic programming.
+Current residents include the Pulitzer Prize winning Magic Theatre, City College’s Fort Mason Art Campus, BATS Improv, the SFMOMA Artists Gallery and the internationally acclaimed Greens Restaurant.

-A pioneer in the reuse of historic military bases, Fort Mason Center for Arts & Culture has been honored by the California Preservation Foundation for its efforts preserving the historic San Francisco Port of Embarkation.
+A pioneer in the reuse of military bases, Fort Mason Center for Arts & Culture has been honored by the California Preservation Foundation for its efforts preserving the historic U.S. Army San Francisco Port of Embarkation.

 The Golden Gate National Parks

 With more than 15 million annual visitors, the Golden Gate National Recreation Area is the most visited National Park in the United States.
 Established in 1972, the Park includes Alcatraz, Muir Woods and the Marin Headlands, in addition to Fort Mason Center for Arts & Culture.